uohzxela/flitter-sinatra/README.md

 5. User should be able to delete post
 6. All posts are public.
 User can see a list of all posts at http://localhost:3000/
 7. Posts by same username should be visible at http://localhost:3000/username

+Future work:
+1. Change development database from sqlite3 to postgresql
+2. Deploy to Heroku
+3. Implement pagination
+4. Implement login and user database